Post job

 Private tutor job in Overland Park, KS

-Part-time Description Mathnasium is seeking tutors, teachers, and educators, as well as those aspiring to enter the field, to join our instruction team.
+Part-time Description Math Lovers Wanted!
+If you enjoy math and want to make a difference in the lives of K-12 students through math, we would love to chat about having you join our amazing Instructional team.
 Ideal applicants are passionate about teaching math and eager to make a real difference in students' lives by helping them build solid math foundations, boost their confidence, and achieve their goals!
-Who We Are: Mathnasium is a math specialized learning center where we are committed to teaching children math so that they understand it, master it, and love it.
+This Position is Ideal for: College students in STEM-related fields High school students currently taking advanced courses (Pre-Calc or higher) Teachers looking for additional opportunities Retired teachers and STEM professionals Anyone with a passion for changing lives through math education!
+Requirements: Experience with children ages 5-17 is preferred but not required Math proficiency as determined by a skills evaluation on topics ranging up to Algebra I and Geometry Ability to work a minimum of 6 hours a week, distributed across 2 days Who We Are: Mathnasium Learning Centers are committed to teaching children math so that they understand it, master it, and love it.
 We provide personalized instruction and an individualized curriculum all built upon the Mathnasium Method™- the result of decades of hands-on instruction and development - and has changed the lives of children since 2002.
-We set ourselves apart by providing instruction team members with: A rewarding opportunity to transform the lives of K-12th grade students Consistent, but flexible part-time hours after school and on weekends A fun, supportive, and encouraging work culture Opportunities for growth and advancement companywide We are currently looking for shift leads, key holders, and lead teachers!
-Continuous training and coaching on effective teaching methods Retirement plans with employer contribution All necessary curriculum and tools you will need to instruct Discounted math tutoring services for family members Responsibilities Include: Facilitating a safe, fun educational environment Teaching students in a 4:1 ratio Applying Mathnasium's teaching methods and curriculum to instruct students in grades K-12 Assisting with math homework and test preparation Professionally and positively interacting with students to help them have a productive session This Position is Ideal for: College students in STEM-related fields High school students with advanced math education Teachers looking for additional opportunities Retired teachers and STEM professionals seeking a new journey Anyone with a passion for changing lives through math education!
-Requirements Experience working with children ages 5-17 is preferred but not required Math proficiency as determined by a skills evaluation on topics ranging up to Algebra I and Geometry Ability to work a minimum of 10 hours a week, distributed across 3 days Weekday availability starting at 3pm preferred but not required #tt1 Salary Description $13-16 per hour
+We set ourselves apart by providing instruction team members with: A rewarding opportunity to transform the lives of K-12th grade students in our 4:1 teacher to student instructional model.
+Consistent, but flexible part-time hours after school and on weekends A fun, supportive, and encouraging work culture Opportunities for growth and advancement companywide Continuous training and coaching on effective teaching methods All necessary curriculum and tools you will need to instruct Discounted services for family members Requirements Experience with children ages 5-17 is preferred but not required Math proficiency as determined by a skills evaluation on topics ranging up to Algebra I and Geometry.
+Ability to work full or partial shifts 3pm - 8pm (M-Th) and 1pm-5pm (Sun) #tt3 Salary Description $13-16 per hour

 $13-16 hourly 60d+ ago